 Dr Robert Mather

-Robert was Director for five years of the newly established Technical Textiles and Polymer Innovation Unit at Galashiels, set up with funds from the Department of Trade and Industry.
+Robert was Director for five years of the newly established Technical Textiles and Polymer Innovation Unit at Galashiels, set up with funds from the UK Department of Trade and Industry.
 During this period, the Unit successfully undertook projects for a variety of companies, and Robert was contracted to write on the technical textile industry in Scotland for a briefing paper for the Scottish Executive.
 In 2000, the Unit was subsumed into the UK TechniTex Faraday Partnership, and he became responsible for technology transfer in the Partnership’s organisation.
 He has also been Director of the Biomedical Textiles Research Centre at Heriot-Watt University.
-He is the author of over 80 technical papers and in recent years has been contributing chapters to a number of books on technical textiles.
-Together with a co-author, he has written a book on textile chemistry, published by the Royal Society of Chemistry.
+He is the author of over 80 technical papers and in recent years has contributed chapters to a number of books on technical textiles.
+Together with a co-author, he wrote a book on textile chemistry for the Royal Society of Chemistry in 2011.
+A second, updated edition was published in 2015.